Voicebox: Text-Guided Multilingual Universal Speech Generation at Scale: Abstract

 \section{Abstract}

 Large-scale generative models such as GPT and DALL-E have revolutionized natural language processing and computer vision research.
 These models not only generate high fidelity text or image outputs, but are also generalists which can solve tasks not explicitly taught.
 In contrast, speech generative models are still primitive in terms of scale and task generalization.
 In this paper, we present \vb{}, the most versatile text-guided generative model for speech at scale. \vb{} is a non-autoregressive flow-matching model trained to infill speech, given audio context and text, trained on over 50K hours of speech that are neither filtered nor enhanced.
 Similar to GPT, \vb{} can perform many different tasks through in-context learning, but is more flexible as it can also condition on future context. \vb{} can be used for mono or cross-lingual zero-shot text-to-speech synthesis, noise removal, content editing, style conversion, and diverse sample generation.
 In particular, \vb{} outperforms the state-of-the-art zero-shot TTS model VALL-E on both intelligibility (5.9\% vs 1.9\% word error rates) and audio similarity (0.580 vs 0.681) while being up to 20 times faster.
-See \href{voicebox.metademolab.com}{\url{voicebox.metademolab.com}} for a demo of the model.
+Audio samples can be found in \url{https://voicebox.metademolab.com}.